jarviscanada/jarvis_data_eng_PranshuPatel/spark/README.md

 - Google (`GOOGL`)
 - Tesla (`TSLA`)

+The source data was extracted from the Alpha Vantage API using three endpoints:

+- `TIME_SERIES_DAILY` for historical daily stock prices and volume
+- `GLOBAL_QUOTE` for latest ticker snapshot data
+- `OVERVIEW` for company-level metadata

-The source data was extracted from the Alpha Vantage API using the `TIME_SERIES_DAILY` endpoint.
-To keep the API key secure, it was stored in Databricks Secrets and accessed inside the notebook during execution.
-The ingestion process was designed to fetch daily stock records for all four companies and append them into separate bronze Delta tables so that historical raw data is preserved over time.
+To keep the API key secure, it was stored in Databricks Secrets and accessed inside the ingestion notebook during execution.
+Because the source is a rate-limited external API, the workflow was divided into two logical parts:

+1. a raw ingestion notebook that lands source data into Delta tables
+2. a Databricks DLT pipeline that transforms the data through bronze, silver, and gold layers

+This design made the ingestion step more controllable while still using DLT for the medallion transformation pipeline.

+### Raw Ingestion Layer

+A separate ingestion notebook was created to call the Alpha Vantage API for all four symbols and land the source data into raw Delta tables in append mode.

+Raw tables created in this project:

+- `raw_stock.alpha_daily_raw`
+- `raw_stock.alpha_quote_raw`
+- `raw_stock.alpha_company_raw`

+The raw landing layer preserves source history over time and acts as the upstream input for the DLT pipeline.

 ### Bronze Layer

-The bronze layer stores raw stock market data with minimal transformation and acts as the landing layer for API responses.
+The bronze layer was implemented in a dedicated DLT transformation file and acts as the first pipeline-managed layer.
+It reads the raw landing tables and splits the data into separate company-level DLT tables.

 Bronze tables created in this project:

+#### Daily stock history
+- `bronze_aapl_daily`
+- `bronze_msft_daily`
+- `bronze_googl_daily`
+- `bronze_tsla_daily`

+#### Latest quote tables
+- `bronze_aapl_quote`
+- `bronze_msft_quote`
+- `bronze_googl_quote`
+- `bronze_tsla_quote`

+#### Company overview tables
-- `bronze_dlt.bronze_aapl`
+- `bronze_aapl_company`
-- `bronze_dlt.bronze_msft`
+- `bronze_msft_company`
-- `bronze_dlt.bronze_googl`
+- `bronze_googl_company`
-- `bronze_dlt.bronze_tsla`
+- `bronze_tsla_company`

-Each bronze table stores daily stock records including symbol, trading date, open price, high price, low price, close price, volume, raw JSON payload, and ingestion timestamp.
-The bronze layer uses append mode so that daily refreshes do not overwrite previous records.
+This layer preserves the raw structure while organizing the API data into separate company-specific datasets required by the project.

 ### Silver Layer

-The silver layer focuses on cleaning, validating, and standardizing the raw stock data.
-In this stage, I transformed each bronze table into a cleaner analytical table while keeping company-level separation.
+The silver layer was implemented in a separate DLT transformation file and focuses on cleaning, standardizing, validating, and deduplicating the daily stock data for each company.

 Silver tables created in this project:

-- `silver_dlt.silver_aapl`
+- `silver_aapl`
-- `silver_dlt.silver_msft`
+- `silver_msft`
-- `silver_dlt.silver_googl`
+- `silver_googl`
-- `silver_dlt.silver_tsla`
+- `silver_tsla`

 Key transformations included:

 - explicit type casting for all important fields
-- null filtering on required columns
+- null validation on required columns
 - business rule validation such as:
   - `high_price >= low_price`
   - `open_price >= low_price`